sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 Note that [`to`](../../../../reference/glue4office/latest/outlook/index.html#EmailParams-to), [`cc`](../../../../reference/glue4office/latest/outlook/index.html#EmailParams-cc) and [`bcc`](../../../../reference/glue4office/latest/outlook/index.html#EmailParams-bcc) allow you to set a single recipient (in a single string) or multiple recipients in an array.

-Also note that you cannot specify the sender of the email.
+Also note that you can't specify the sender of the email.
 The Glue42 Outlook Connector will automatically use your email account and set it up as a sender.

 ### Construct Emails with HTML